-Dr Christopher Webster van Tonder: cpw@aber. ac.uk and clearly marked ‘Entrance Scholarship Portfolio’.
-The submission deadline is 29th January 2019.
+Dr Christopher Webster van Tonder: cpw@aber. ac.uk clearly marked ‘Entrance Scholarship Portfolio’ and with your full name and UCAS number.
+The submission deadline is 28th January 2020.
 Late submissions will not be accepted.
 PowerPoints may be sent by email attachment, or submitted online via Dropbox, WeTransfer or equivalent, or alternatively uploaded onto a personal webpage or Blog.

 Please contact the School of Art with any submission queries: